marimo-team/spotlights/002-stem-probes/README.md

 Georgios' work is part of our [Community Spotlights](https://marimo.io/c/@haleshot/community-spotlights) collection, where we feature outstanding projects and contributions from the marimo community.

 We're thrilled to have Georgios as an active and innovative member of the marimo community.
 His contributions demonstrate the potential of marimo for creating engaging, interactive scientific content that can run directly in web browsers.

-Thank you, Georgios, for being such an amazing member of the marimo community! 🙏